 - Check out our full FIFA 22 review

 Final Fantasy 7 Remake completely recreates the opening portion of the original game, expanding a five to eight-hour section into a full 40-hour RPG.
-And, every single minute is a delight, with some of the best gameplay and storytelling we've seen in a Final Fantasy game in almost 20 years.
+Every single minute is a delight, featuring some of the best gameplay and storytelling we've seen in a Final Fantasy game in almost 20 years.

 Final Fantasy 7 Remake was already one of the best games on the PS4, lovingly crafted with some new twists for the classic game.
-But with Final Fantasy 7 Remake Intergrade, the classic RPG gets expanded on PS5, and takes full advantage of the Playstation 5’s next-generation hardware.
-It looks incredible, and the 10-hour added campaign that focuses on Yuffie is incredibly charming and fun, and at 60 fps her fast-paced fighting style feels totally natural.
+But with Final Fantasy 7 Remake Intergrade, the classic RPG gets expanded on PS5, taking full advantage of the PlayStation 5’s next-generation hardware.
+It looks incredible, and the 10-hour added campaign focused on Yuffie is incredibly charming and fun.
+At 60 fps, her fast-paced fighting style feels totally natural.

-With Final Fantasy 14 now available on PS5, there's really never been a better time to jump into this MMORPG to see what all the fuss is about.
+With Final Fantasy 14 now available on PS5, there's never been a better time to jump into this MMORPG to see what all the fuss is about.
 While the game's near-decade-long amount of content since its relaunch might seem overwhelming, on the flip side, you have a metric ton of content to immerse yourself in.
-And that includes the game's best-in-class storytelling across the base game and its three (soon to be four) substantial expansions.
+And that includes the game's best-in-class storytelling across the base game and its substantial expansions.

 Final Fantasy 14 has only gone from strength to strength since its 2013 A Realm Reborn relaunch.
-Its latest expansion, 2019's Shadowbringers, left a hugely positive impression on the MMO landscape with its incredibly deep and heartfelt story, as well as the developers' openness and honesty during its struggles with the Covid-19 pandemic.
+2019's Shadowbringers expansion left a hugely positive impression on the MMO landscape with its incredibly deep and heartfelt story, as did the developers' openness and honesty during its struggles with the Covid-19 pandemic.

 With the game's fourth expansion, Endwalker, now out in the wild, there's never been a better time to jump into Final Fantasy 14.
 This critically acclaimed MMORPG has one of the most generous free trials we've seen, including the entirety of the base game, A Realm Reborn.
-In addition, the free trial also includes Heavensward, FF14's first expansion, allowing for play up to level 60 with no restrictions to game time.
+In addition, the free trial also includes Heavensward, FF14's first expansion, letting you play until level 60 with no restrictions.